Contact lenses for your lifestyle

 Tips on how to travel with contact lenses

-- Keep your lenses in your carry-on bag so that you won’t be without in case your hold baggage gets lost in transit.
+- Keep your lenses in your carry-on bag so that you won’t be without them in case your hold baggage gets lost in transit.

 - Stock up on your supply before you leave – it’s better to have more lenses than you need.